MicrosoftDocs/azure-dev-docs/articles/python/includes/delete-resource-group.md

 You can delete a resource group by using the Azure portal, the Visual Studio Code extension for Azure, or the Azure CLI:

-- In the [Azure portal](https://portal.azure.com), search for the  **Resource groups** service, select the resource group to delete, and in the **Overview** select **Delete resource group**.
+- In the [Azure portal](https://portal.azure.com), search for the  **Resource groups** service, select the resource group to delete, and in the **Overview** resource select **Delete resource group**.

     ![Azure portal deleting a resource](../media/deploy-azure/Azure-portal-delete-resource-group.png)

-- In the [Azure Resources extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups) for Visual Studio Code, first sort resources by resource group.
+- In the [Azure Resources extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups) for Visual Studio Code, first group resources by resource group.
 Then, find the resource group to be deleted, right-click and select **Delete Resource Group...**.

     ![Azure extension resources sort by in the Visual Studio Code](../media/deploy-azure/visual-studio-code-extension-sort-by-resource-group-one-item.png)